 Top 10 types of portrait photography to test out

 1. Traditional portraits

 Traditional photography is all about capturing the emotion and expression of the subject.
-This classic style of portraiture involves the subject looking directly at the camera and is often taken against a simple studio setting.
+This classic style of portraiture involves the subject looking directly at the camera and is often taken against a simple studio lighting setting.
 These photos are usually focused on the head and shoulders of the subject rather than the whole body.

 2. Candid portraits

 In candid portrait photography, the subject appears (and usually is) unaware that they are being photographed.
 Candid photographs are unplanned and do not involve any posing.
 It can give powerful insight into a subject’s real emotions.